 My only disappointment was that the walking tour wasn’t actually much of a walking tour.
 We walked maybe 100 feet.
 I was hoping we’d cover more of the grounds but the guide stood in a central location and just pointed to various sites.
 I think she was being considerate of some of the older crowd in our group (not my dad, ha!).
 I was thankful I’d packed little activities for the kids to hold.
 It was HOT and the information presented was probably more than these two cared to hear.
 Lol.

-After the walking tour, we roamed the buildings as we waited for the next timed boat tour.
+After the guided walking tour, we roamed the buildings as we waited for the next timed boat tour.
 In hindsight, I wish we would have foregone the Port Arthur boat tour and just toured the buildings.
 The boat was packed and it was difficult to hear the guide.
 I’ve heard mixed reviews though, so if you go, do what feels best.
 If you are doing a tour of the Isle of the Dead of Point Puer Boys’ Prison, you’ll have to take the boat.

 Places like this have a soft spot in my heart because being among the ruins allows you to picture how it would have been living there.
 This was a time when women were solely child-rearing homemakers and very few women existed on the island- except the Captain’s wives.
 Boys as young as 6 were doing hard manual labor!
 The guide pointed out to Jackson that at his age he’d be working 12 hours a day.
 In our day and age, it’s hard to understand how any child could become a convict.